Izabela88/cupandcake/README.md

   2. I want to be able to easily navigate throughout the site to find content.

-     - The navigation links are in the center of navbar: Home, Products, About and Contact which link to the sections of the same page.
+     - The navigation links are in the centre of the navbar: Home, Products, About, and Contact, which link to the sections of the same page.
-     - The navigation clearly tells the user the name of the company and makes easy to find all information on website.
+     - The navigation clearly tells the user the name of the company and makes easy to find all information on the website.
-     - In the footer the user can find 'quick links' list which leads to a sections of the website, which also helps in the smooth navigation of the website.
+     - In the footer, the user can find a 'quick links' list, which leads to sections of the website, which also helps in the smooth navigation of the website.
-     - When the user starts scrolling down, on the right side appears the 'back to top button' which, when pressed, leads to the home page
+     - When the user starts scrolling down, on the right side appears the 'back to top button', which, when pressed, leads to the home page

      ![Navbar](https://github.com/Izabela88/cupandcake/blob/development/media/navbar.png)

-  3. I want to look for products section to understand what the company offers and products prices to find out if I can afford the products offered.
+  3. I want to look for the products section to understand what the company offers and products prices to find out if I can afford the products offered.

-     - In the 'Products' section the users can find all informations about the products offered by the company.
+     - In the 'Products' section, the users can find all information about the products offered by the company.
-     - The 'Products' section was create to inform the user about the prices and types of the offered products.
+     - The 'Products' section was created to inform the user about the prices and types of the offered products.

      ![Products](https://github.com/Izabela88/cupandcake/blob/development/media/products1.png)
      ![Products](https://github.com/Izabela88/cupandcake/blob/development/media/products2.png)

   4. I want to locate social media links to find opinions about the company and check how trusted and known they are.

-     - In the navbar and the footer the user can find social media icons which links to the company social media websites
+     - In the navbar and the footer, the user can find social media icons that links to the company social media websites

-  5. I want a responsive website so I can access it on different devices.
+  5. I want a responsive website, so I can access it on different devices.

      - The website resizes according to the device used for better visibility and user experience.